StarlangSoftware/UniversalDependencyParser/README.md

 **From IDE**

-Use `package` of 'Lifecycle' from maven window on the right and from `Classification` root module.
+Use `package` of 'Lifecycle' from maven window on the right and from `UniversalDependencyParser` root module.

 **From Console**